The Bottom Line

 However, since it works so differently than Offline NT Password & Registry Editor and PC Login Now, Kon-Boot is an excellent alternative if you need your Windows password reset and both of those free tools haven't worked for some reason.

 Kon-Boot requires a few post-cracking steps to be a real Windows password reset solution but nothing required by this amazing program is too difficult for anyone with the very serious problem of being locked out Windows.

 How To Use Kon-Boot

-To get started, visit the Kon-Boot site by clicking Visit Their Web Site above the User Reviews at the bottom of this page.
+To get started, visit the Kon-Boot site by clicking Visit Their Web Site near the bottom of this page.